dylanlanigansmith/twos/README.md

 #### Notes/Misc
+ THIS MIGHT BE OUT OF DATE IN SOME PLACES - MOST STUFF IS DONE AND WORKING AS OF 5.1.24 IT BOOTS ON REAL MODERN UEFI PCS AND RUNS DOOM, IN USER MODE, LOADED FROM A CUSTOM FILESYSTEM AS AN ELF64 EXECUTABLE BUILT WITH OUR CROSS COMPILER, WITH SUPPORT FOR MULTI TASKING ALL ALONG THE WAY
+BADA BING BADA BOOM

+- builds on linux/macos, toolchain scripts still work as of 7.28.24

 - writing asm is sorta zen

 - this was my first big C project and first I was missing C++ a lot.. then things started coming along and TLDR: C and I are on good terms now